3209 Campus Loop Road

 She earned her B.A. in Theatre & Performance Studies and her certificate from the MEBUS Program while simultaneously participating in enriching professional opportunities in various entertainment fields.
 Cammie spent a little over a year as a participant of the Disney College Program, where she took on multiple roles across the sprawling Walt Disney World Resort in Orlando and gained invaluable experience in the hospitality industry.
 Through the MEBUS program, Cammie was also connected with her mentor Christy Crowl (Senior Music Producer, Disney Parks Live Entertainment).

 As a student, Cammie served as the Guest Experience Lead Assistant at Kennesaw State University’s student-led Event and Venue Management organization, Night Owl.
 She took a leadership role in facilitating several nationally-televised sporting events, including CONCACAF, ASUN, and PLL.

-While Cammie has always had a passion for music and storytelling, she is even more excited about helping Kennesaw students find their place in the dynamic global entertainment industry.
+While Cammie has a passion for music and storytelling, she is also excited about helping Kennesaw students find their place in the dynamic global entertainment industry.

 Artists and Executives in Residence / Faculty